 If you enjoy wagashi (Japanese confectionery) and wish to make them at home, this post shows you how to make Shiratama Dango that are found in many Japanese sweets.
 Chewy & gooey in texture, this type of mochi uses glutinous rice flour made from shiratamako or mochiko.

-Shiratama Dango (白玉団子) is a type of mochi and we use glutinous rice flour to make it.
-This glutinous rice flour is made from mochigome (もち米/糯米) and it’s different from other types of glutinous rice flour because mochigome is Japanese short grain rice (other kinds may use long grain rice, etc).
+Shiratama Dango (白玉団子) or Japanese mochi balls is a type of mochi and we use glutinous rice flour to make it.
+This glutinous rice flour is made from mochigome (もち米/糯米) and it’s different from other types of glutinous rice flour because mochigome is Japanese short-grain rice (other kinds may use long grain rice, etc).

 - 2½ Tbsp water

 For Dango with Shiratamako (I prefer this over mochiko)

 - ⅓ cup shiratamako (glutinous rice flour/sweet rice flour)

 - 3 Tbsp water

 - ½ tsp sugar

 - Gather all the ingredients.